<> <> <> <>

 “People who suffer from narcolepsy can have a severely impacted quality of life,” he says.
 “They have a significantly increased risk of death or serious injury as a result of motor vehicle and workplace-related accidents.”

-It’s estimated that 30-50 per cent of people with narcolepsy have experienced accidents or near-misses while cooking, smoking, driving, operating machinery, and crossing the street.
+It’s estimated that 30-50% of people with narcolepsy have experienced accidents or near-misses while cooking, smoking, driving, operating machinery, and crossing the street [1].

 Narcolepsy can be both a debilitating and dangerous disorder

-One: Everyone with narcolepsy experiences excessive drowsiness and a lack of energy.
+1. Everyone with narcolepsy experiences excessive drowsiness and a lack of energy

-Laughter, anger, or fear can lead to a total collapse of the body or just weakness in the knees, neck or face muscles—all while still conscious.
-Each occurrence can last from a few seconds to several minutes, and someone suffering cataplexy may immediately fall into REM sleep afterwards.
+Laughter, anger, or fear can lead to muscle control and, as a result, a total collapse of the body or just weakness in the knees, neck or face muscles — all while still conscious.
+Each occurrence can last from a few seconds to several minutes, and someone suffering from cataplexy may immediately fall into REM sleep afterwards.

 The problem is that some people wake during REM sleep and discover that they can’t speak, can’t move and feel as though someone or something is placing pressure on their chest.

 Sleep paralysis is most common in people with narcolepsy, but it can happen to anyone.
-It’s estimated around 15 per cent of the population experience sleep paralysis at least once in their lives.
+It’s estimated around 15% of the population experience sleep paralysis at least once in their lives [4].

 The hallucinations can be audible or visual and are considered early effects of the oncoming REM sleep.
 To the sufferer, their dreams can feel like a reality.